Applying mid-way through your degree

 If you are after a place in Auckland or Otago medical schools, you can only apply either after one year of university or after you graduate but not at any other time.

-Out of the available undergraduate medical schools throughout Australia, the majority also don’t consider you as a candidate after one or two years of uni.
-However, there are five that do.
-University of New South Wales (UNSW), Newcastle/New England University, James Cook University (JCU), University of Western Sydney and the University of Tasmania all have a possible light at the end of your tunnel.
-These universities still consider non-school leavers for their medical programmes, and each have different requirements.
-So with a good UMAT and GPA, you still have a chance.
+Out of the available undergraduate medical schools throughout Australia, the majority will not consider you as a candidate after one or two years of uni.
+However, there are some that do such as the University of New South Wales (UNSW), Newcastle/New England University, James Cook University (JCU), and Western Sydney University.
+Curtin University and the University of Tasmania may also accept transfers.
+These universities consider non-school leavers for their medical programmes, and each have different requirements.
+So with a good UCAT and GPA, you still have a chance.

-UNSW equally weights interview score, UMAT score, and GPA/ATAR.
+UNSW equally weights interview score, UCAT score, and GPA/ATAR.
 The latter two have certain thresholds that you have to meet in order to even gain an interview.
 Your degree GPA and high school ATAR are weighted 50/50 to make up the “academic” part of your assessment.
-The Joint medical programme at University of Newcastle and New England have roughly 170 seats available (as of 2015), 110 to Newcastle and 60 to New England.
-UMAT there is used as a threshold with a minimum of 50 being required in each section and 60 for section 1.
-GPA/ATAR is also used as a hurdle at roughly an ATAR of 96.
+The Joint medical programme at University of Newcastle and New England have roughly 170 seats available (as of 2018), 110 to Newcastle and 60 to New England.
+UCAT there is used as a threshold to gain an interview.
+GPA is also used as a hurdle.
 Once you get an interview, it is performance only in their Multiple Skills Assessment (MSA is similar to MMI) and Personal Qualities Assessment (PQA essentially a type of personality quiz done on a computer) that determines your place.
-JCU doesn’t consider UMAT scores for an interview, and only uses GPA/ATAR and a panel interview (similar to UNSW) to determine places.
+JCU doesn’t consider UCAT scores for an interview, and only uses GPA and a panel interview (similar to UNSW) to determine places.